-The database holds several types of information (see list below).
+The Trust uses several types of information (see list below), mainly accessed through the joint database.
 Please note that the database does not include all information types for all individuals.
 The vast majority of information that is held on the database has been provided to the University or the Trust by the individual concerned, or relates to the individual’s interactions with the University (e.g. records of attendance at University events).
 In some cases, this is supplemented with information from other sources (for more detail please see ‘Information sources’ below).

 For most individuals whose details are held in the database, the personal information is limited to:

 - Personal details – title, name, gender preference, date of birth and, where appropriate, familial relationships.
 We also record date of death, if applicable and if known;